stevenhuang8/website-first/README.md

-# website-first
+# first-website
-First website with 4 html pages and a style sheet
+First website with four pages using css and html to create it.